Skip to content

 # proceed with logic ...

 Let unhandled exceptions propagate for unexpected failures.
-If your code raises an exception that you don’t catch, Rival catches it at the platform level and returns a 500 response with the error message in the body.
+If your code raises an exception you don’t catch, the platform catches it and returns a 500 response with the error message in the body.
 This is appropriate for genuinely unexpected conditions - don’t swallow errors that indicate something is broken.

 Multiple events

 A single tool can expose multiple events, each with its own input schema.
-For example, a text analysis tool might have an event for summarization and a separate event for keyword extraction.
+For example, a text analysis tool might have one event for summarization and another for keyword extraction.
 The caller chooses which event to invoke, and the handler receives the corresponding payload.

 Inside your handler, you can distinguish between events using a field in the event payload - by convention, a type or action field - and branch your logic accordingly.
 This lets you keep related functionality in a single tool rather than splitting it across multiple tools.

-Each execution of your function is independent.
-There is no shared memory between calls, no persistent state, and no guarantee that two consecutive executions will run in the same environment.
-Write your handler so that it depends only on the event input and any external data sources it explicitly fetches (APIs, databases, digital assets).
+Each call to your handler starts fresh: no files persist between runs, global variables do not carry over, and there is no guarantee that two consecutive calls run in the same environment.
+Write your handler so it depends only on the event input and any external data sources it explicitly fetches (APIs, databases, Digital Assets).

-If you need to persist data between executions, use an external store - a database, a file in Digital Assets, or a third-party service.
-Do not rely on global variables or module-level state.
+If you need to persist data between calls, write it to an external store - a database, a Digital Asset, or a third-party service.
+Do not rely on globals or module-level state.

 Next steps

-For runtime-specific details - available libraries, package management, and language behavior - see the individual runtime guides:
+For language-specific details - available libraries, package management, and behavior - see the per-language guides: